systemslab/popper-paper/paper/paper.md

 ## Popperizing The Experiment

+In this experiment we aim to evaluate the scalability of GassyFS, i.e. how it performs when we increase the number of nodes in the underlying GASNet-backed FUSE mount.
 For this experiment, we select Docker for packaging the software stack; Ansible for orchestrating the experiment; Geni-lib for requesting infrastructure on CloudLab; Jupyter for visualizing results; and Aver to validate results.
-The instantiation of the generic experimentation workflow is shown in @Fig:gassyfs-popper.
-The contents of the folder are shown in @Lst:gassyfs-dir.
-We have a subfolder for each tool we use, and corresponding scripts in them.
+The instantiation of the generic experimentation workflow is shown in
+@Fig:gassyfs-popper.
+The contents of the folder are shown in
+@Lst:gassyfs-dir.
+We have a subfolder for each DevOps tool we use, and corresponding scripts in them.
 The `docker` folder contains the files needed to recreate the image for GassyFS.
 The repository that hosts the GassyFS source code is a referenced via git submodule (not shown).
-The tools used in the experiment (Ansible, geni-lib, aver, jupyter and pandoc) also have corresponding folders (not shown).
+Other tools used in the experiment (Ansible, geni-lib, Aver, Jupyter and Pandoc) are also containerized (not shown).

 ```{#lst:gassyfs-dir .bash caption="Contents of the GassyFS experiment."}
 paper-repo/experiments/gassyfs